 More than 85% of applicants are rejected when they file for reconsideration, according to disability appeals council statistics.

 When someone applies for this program, the SSA requires medical records from the applicant’s doctor, as well as information about their condition from their doctor and themselves.
 This is a long, tiring process, so many people get discouraged from even applying for the program.

-Medical Marijuana and Disability
+11 Medical Marijuana and Disability Statistics

-31. Disability statistics report that 80% of children with autistic spectrum disorder showed improvement after using CBD oil.
+28. Disability statistics report that 80% of children with autistic spectrum disorder showed improvement after using CBD oil.

 Researchers treated children who suffered from autism with CBD oil for seven months, after which 80% of the parents reported improvement in problematic behaviors.
 Additionally, more than 60% of the parents noted overall improvements in their children, and 40% reported lower levels of anxiety.

-33. Cannabis controls the progression of muscular dystrophy.
+30. Cannabis controls the progression of muscular dystrophy.

 Muscular dystrophy causes muscle cramps, chronic pain, and spasms, which can be relieved with the help of medicinal marijuana.
 Some of the latest disability statistics for America show that cannabis reduces the severity and lengths of these symptoms.
-It can also help muscular dystrophy patients to sleep better and get back their appetite.

-35. Disability statistics about cerebral palsy confirm medicinal marijuana relieves the symptoms.
+32. Disability statistics about cerebral palsy confirm medicinal marijuana relieves the symptoms.